Annie Walker (Coronation Street): Storylines

 In her final years at the Rovers, age was no obstacle to Annie, and she continued to rule with an iron fist.
 In 1976, when her business was threatened by Renee Bradshaw's (Madge Hindle) application to turn the Corner Shop into an off-licence, Annie petitioned against her, but the matter was settled in court in favour of Renee.
 At 67, Annie decided to learn to drive, and to pass her test after fewer than 86 lessons - the number her friend and rival Nellie Harvey (Mollie Sugden) had taken.
 To the surprise of all (after her first lesson ended with her hitting a lamp post), she passed her test first time and bought a second-hand Rover 2000.
 Not long after getting the car, Annie was stopped by the police while doing a turn in the road, and was breathalysed.
 Much to her horror, the crystal turned green.
 A blood test taken at the police station proved Annie was below the limit, but by that time her companion Kitty Stonely (Stella Moray) had already spread the word among Annie's posh friends at the Lady Victuallers.

 In 1977, the brewery held a party in the Rovers celebrating Annie's four decades as landlady, with Billy arriving as a surprise guest.
 The following year, a take-over bid at the brewery nearly caused Annie to step down as landlord in favour of Billy - to guarantee she could stay at the Rovers - but the bid fell through at the last minute.
 In 1979, Billy returned again to ask Annie for a loan to buy a wine bar.
 Annie was willing to give him the money but retracted the offer when Billy asked Deirdre to come with him; Deirdre was now a married woman, although separated.
 When Deirdre decided not to go with Billy, Annie handed the money over.

-In 1981, Annie went on a cruise and left temporary manager Gordon Lewis (David Daker) in charge of the Rovers, as she didn't have faith in Fred to run it.
+In 1981, Annie went on a cruise and left temporary manager Gordon Lewis (David Daker) in charge of the Rovers as she did not have faith in Fred to run it.
 She was shocked when she returned to find Gordon had replaced her staff.
-After relieving Gordon from his post, she had to earn back the respect of Betty and Bet Lynch (Julie Goodyear), who were angry that Annie hadn't trusted them.
+After relieving Gordon from his post, she had to earn back the respect of Betty and Bet Lynch (Julie Goodyear), who were angry that Annie had not trusted them.
 For the majority of her later years, Annie had four staff: Bet, Betty, Fred and cleaner Hilda Ogden (Jean Alexander).
 Out of them, Annie held Fred in especially low regard.
 When he married Eunice Nuttall (Meg Johnson) in 1981, Annie offered to let them live at the Rovers while they looked for a pub of their own.
 When they were turned down by the brewery because Eunice had been accused of stealing, Annie still wanted them out as she had found a new cellarman who was ready to start work.
 Fred later split from Eunice and Annie let him keep his job.